thelastmile/ArtfeltCreations/README.md

 ##Setup Instructions
 Download the repo.
 Checkout the for-review branch.

-Run python -m SimpleHTTPServer from inside the project root directory.
+Run `python -m SimpleHTTPServer` from inside the project root directory.

-Open localhost:8000 to see the app.
+Open localhost:8000 in your browser to see the app.

 ###Note from Erin